needle-engine/car-physics/README.md

 # Needle Engine Car Physics

-This repository contains the Needle Engine car physics package as published to NPM as well as an example Unity project.
+This repository contains the Needle Engine car physics package as published to NPM as well as an example project with Unity and sveltekit.

+⚠️ Note: This project uses Needle Engine 4.4 alpha and might change in future updates.

 # Features
 - **Physical Car Model** for Needle Engine (three.js)